Xy3rx/X-hub/README.md

 X hub
- was made by I do it name xy3rx it have good accurate many script go try it
+ was made by Idoit name xy3rx
+it have good accurate many script go try it
--I do it name xy3rx
+-Idoit name xy3rx